DJ LeMahieu Player Props: Yankees vs. Rangers

-On Friday, DJ LeMahieu (.424 slugging percentage in past 10 games, with no home runs) and the New York Yankees face the Texas Rangers, whose starting pitcher will be Jacob deGrom.
-First pitch is at 8:05 PM ET.
+On Saturday, DJ LeMahieu (.412 slugging percentage in past 10 games, with zero homers) and the New York Yankees play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
+First pitch is at 7:05 PM ET.

-He hit a home run while going 1-for-4 in his previous game against the Rangers.
+In his previous game he had a hitless showing (0-for-4) against the Rangers.

 DJ LeMahieu Game Info & Props vs. the Rangers